sumonst21/modheader/README.md

 ## Installation

-For v3.0+ (still WIP), run `npm install` first, then run `npm run start` to start development.
+Run `npm install` first, then run `npm run start` to start development.
 The built packages will be in the build/ directory.

 ## Selenium usage